^

 • a balanced diet that provides the body with the necessary substances;

-• eating nuts and seeds that are high in alpha-linoleic acid, zinc and selenium, which are important for a healthy scalp.
+• Eating nuts and seeds, which contain high amounts of alpha-linolenic acid, zinc and selenium, which are important for a healthy scalp.

 Forecast

-For most people, dandruff is a chronic condition that either goes away or comes back.
-So experts do not undertake to give an optimistic forecast regarding the final disposal of dandruff and itching of the head.
+For most people, dandruff is a chronic condition that sometimes goes away, sometimes comes back.
+So experts do not undertake to give an optimistic forecast regarding the final elimination of dandruff and scalp itching.